tHarvey303/synthesizer/README.md

 This command will store the SPS, AGN, and dust grids in the `tests` directory at the root of the repo; all examples expect this data to reside in this location.

-You will also want to download the preprocessed CAMELS Illutris-TNG data,
+You will also want to download the preprocessed CAMELS Illustris-TNG data,

 ```bash
 synthesizer-download --camels-data -d tests/data/
 ```

-this is a very small set of galaxies taken from the CAMELS suite of simulations.
+this is a very small set of galaxies taken from the [CAMELS suite](https://camels.readthedocs.io/en/latest/) of simulations.
 We use this in some particle based examples.

 ## Contributing